bonsai-rx/pulsepal/docs/articles/create-pulsepal.md

 :::

 > [!NOTE]
 > If there is more than one Pulse Pal connected, they can be assigned different names using the `DeviceName` property (which has a default value of `PulsePal`).
-In downstream operators, you can specify which PulsePal confiuguration to modify by changing the `DeviceName` property.
+In downstream operators, you can specify which PulsePal configuration to modify by changing the `DeviceName` property.

 ## Configuring pulse trains and hardware triggers